New communication sector's shine could soon wear off

 Both have been more reactive to Chinese market assets relative to other large-cap stocks since March, when U.S. President Donald Trump first announced tariffs on Chinese goods, said Brian Hayes, quantitative analyst at Morgan Stanley, in an email to Reuters.

 To be sure, the FAANG stocks remain among the most popular buys on Wall Street.
-The NYSE FANG+TM .NYFANG index, which holds those stocks along with several other growth stocks, including Twitter, is up 15 percent year to date, well above the S&P 500’s 3.2-percent advance.
+The NYSE FANG+TM .NYFANG index, which holds those stocks along with several other growth stocks, including Twitter, is up 15.1 percent year to date, well above the S&P 500’s 3.6-percent advance.

 But with that popularity also comes outsized potential for downside in the sector they dominate.